-Now, just hold your place right here and go back to John, the second chapter, and see what Jesus did at the Passover in Jerusalem.
-John 2:23: "Now when He was in Jerusalem at the Passover, during the Feast, many believed on His name, as they observed the miracles that He was doing.
+Let's see what Jesus did at the Passover in Jerusalem, John 2:23: "Now, when He was in Jerusalem at the Passover, during the Feast, many believed on His name, as they observed the miracles that He was doing.
 But Jesus did not entrust Himself to them, because He knew all men; and He did not need anyone to testify concerning man, for He Himself knew what was in man" (vs 23-25)-because of man's human nature.

-He knew what was in man, so therefore, He could not trust Himself to any person-not any person!
+He knew what was in man; therefore, He could not trust Himself to any person!
 We'll see a little later when the disciples avowed, 'You have the words of life, where will we go?'
 Jesus looked at them and said, 'Do you really believe?'
 If you're one of the disciples, you might take that as kind of a putdown.
 But He knew what was in man.

-So, when they come in John, the sixth chapter-here come all these people praising Him for the good thing He did; 'marvelous Master that You fed the 5,000'-you can almost hear them.
-He probably could hear them mumbling in the background, 'Oh, boy, we take this man and we make Him king, then He's going to feed everybody; we're going to have the utopia; we're going to have the Millennium; it's going to be marvelous; everything is going to be great, great and better, better!
+John 6-here come all these people praising Him for the good thing He did; 'marvelous Master that You fed the 5,000'-you can almost hear them.
+He probably could hear them mumbling in the background, 'Oh, boy, we take this man and we make Him king, then He's going to feed everybody; we're going to have the utopia; we're going to have the Millennium; it's going to be marvelous; everything is going to be great, great and better, better, better!

-So what did Jesus do when they came to take Him by force to make Him a king?
-When it came down to accepting Jesus as king, as Savior for the forgiveness of sin-what did they do?
+What did Jesus do when they came to take Him by force to make Him a king?
+When it came down to accepting Jesus as king, as Savior for the forgiveness of sin, what did they do?
 They crucified Him!
 Yes, everybody's willing to go out and join the good, everybody's willing to go out and get behind a political cause, but they don't want to submit to God!

-John 6:15: "...He withdrew again to a mountain by Himself alone.
-Now when evening came, His disciples went down to the sea; and they went into a ship and were crossing the sea to Capernaum; for it had already become dark, and Jesus had not come to them.
+John 6:15: "...He withdrew again to a

+mountain by Himself alone.
+Now, when evening came, His disciples went down to the sea; and they went into a ship and were crossing the sea to Capernaum; for it had already become dark, and Jesus had not come to them.
 But the sea was tossing because a strong wind was blowing.
 And after rowing about twenty-five or thirty furlongs, they saw Jesus walking on the sea and approaching the ship; and they were afraid.
-But He said to them, 'I Am He.
-Do not be afraid.'
-[In the Greek He said, 'Ego eimi'-I AM] ...
-Then they willingly received Him into the ship; and immediately the ship was at the land to which they were going" (vs 15-21)-clear to the other side.
+But He said to them, 'I AM He.
+Do not be afraid.'.... [in the Greek 'Ego eimi'-I AM] ...Then they willingly received Him into the ship; and immediately the ship was at the land to which they were going" (vs 15-21)-clear to the other side.